Home Page › Blog › Psychiatric Service Dog

 In addition, under the DOT’s air travel rules, PSDs are allowed to fly in the cabin with their owners, free of charge.
 In order to fly with a PSD, owners must submit the DOT’s Service Animal Air Transportation Form to their airline in advance.

-Below are examples of places a psychiatric service dog has access to:
+Below are examples of places a psychiatric service dog has access to in the US:

 - Transportation – airplanes, taxis, and trains